 You struggle to keep your receipts and records organized

-Or, if you don’t mind doing a little extra bookkeeping, you also have the option of tracking both methods for a while (or for the entire year) to see which one gets you the higher deduction.
+Or, if you don’t mind doing a little extra bookkeeping, you can also track both methods for a while (or for the entire year) to see which one gets you the higher deduction.
 You can choose your deduction method once you file your taxes the following year.

 Remember—the best way to track your expenses is at the time that they’re incurred.
 Tracking your expenses as you go will prevent you from missing out on any deductions.
 If you use Found for your business bank account, you can track your vehicle expenses directly in your Found app.
 Not using Found yet?
 Get started by downloading the Found app here.